TykTechnologies/tyk-helm-chart/README.md

 	helm install tc/redis --name redis --namespace=redis --set usePassword=false
 	helm install tc/mongodb-replicaset --name mongodb --namespace=mongodb

+> *Important Note regarding TLS:* This helm chart assumes TLS is being used by default, so the gateways will listen on port 443 and load up a dummy certificate.
+You can set your own default certificate by replacing the files in the certs/ folder.

 To install, *first modify the `values.yaml` file to add redis and mongo details, and add your license*:

 	helm install -f ./values.yaml ./tyk-pro